MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Hardware/ArmFAQ.md

 ### Can I run applications that aren't native to Arm64?

-On Arm64 devices, Windows IoT Enterprise allows emulation of x86 applications.
+On Arm64 devices, Windows IoT Enterprise allows you to run x86 applications without re-compiling the application through emulation.
+In addition, Windows 11 IoT Enterprise supports running AMD64 applications without re-compiling.
 For more information, see [How x86 emulation works on Arm](/windows/arm/apps-on-arm-x86-emulation).

 ### Can I use Hyper-V on my Arm64 device?